-This function is called as the first function in the suite.
-It typically contains initialization which is common for all test cases in the suite, and which shall only be done once.
-The Config parameter is the configuration which can be modified here.
+This configuration function is called as the first function in the suite.
+It typically contains initializations which are common for all test cases in the suite, and which shall only be done once.
+The Config parameter is the configuration data which can be modified here.
 Whatever is returned from this function is given as Config to all configuration functions and test cases in the suite.
 If {skip,Reason} is returned, all test cases in the suite will be skipped and Reason printed in the overview log for the suite.